Doing Business in Oman

 The economy of Oman.

-oil reserves (4 billion barrels) are not crucial, so the Omani
+petroleum reserve (4 billion barrels) are not crucial, so the Omani

 Government wants to make Oman one of the leading